groue/AsyncQueues/README.md

 Such hand-made code gets more and more complicated as application needs grow:

 - How to wait for an operation to complete?
-How to return a result for an operation?
+How to return a result from an operation?
 - How to deal with both throwing and non-throwing operations?
 - How to deal with cancellation?
 How to cancel one particular operation without cancelling other ones?
 - How to deal with the cancellation of non-throwing operations, since they can not throw `CancellationError`?